Thomas A. Wadden, PhD, Former Director

 Thomas A. Wadden, Ph.D. is Professor of Psychology in Psychiatry at the Perelman School of Medicine at the University of Pennsylvania.
 He served as director of the Center for Weight and Eating Disorders from 1993 to 2017 and was appointed in 2011 (through 2021) as the inaugural Albert J. Stunkard Professor in Psychiatry.
 He received his A.B. in 1975 from Brown University and his doctorate in clinical psychology in 1981 from the University of North Carolina at Chapel Hill.

-Dr. Wadden’s principal research is on the treatment of obesity by methods that have included lifestyle modification, very-low-calorie diets, exercise, medication, and surgery.
+Dr. Wadden’s principal research is on the treatment of obesity by methods that have included lifestyle modification, very-low-calorie diets, physical activity, medication, and surgery.
 He has also investigated the metabolic and psychosocial consequences of obesity and of intentional weight loss, the latter as represented by findings from the 16-year long Look AHEAD study.
-He has published over 350 scientific papers and book chapters and has co-edited four books, the most recent of which is Obesity and Associated Eating Disorders: A Guide for Mental Health Professionals (with Albert J. Stunkard, Terence Wilson, and Robert I. Berkowitz).
-His research has been supported for more than 30 years by grants from the National Institutes of Health.
+He has published over 500 scientific papers and book chapters and has co-edited seven books, the most recent of which is the Handbook of Obesity Treatment (with George A. Bray).
+His research has been supported for more than 35 years by grants from the National Institutes of Health.

 Dr. Wadden has served on expert panels for the National Institutes of Health, the Federal Trade Commission, the U.S. Department of Veteran Affairs, the U.S. House of Representatives, and the Institute of Medicine (now the National Academy of Medicine).
-He served as President of the Obesity Society in 2006 and from 2008-2012 was an associate editor of Obesity (the Society’s journal) from 2008-2012 and again from 2020 to the present.
+He served as president of the Obesity Society in 2005-2006 and as associate editor of Obesity (the Society’s journal) from 2008-2012 and again from 2020 to the present.